francescovenica/sample-app/PART-1.md

 ```

-If you try any query now you will only an error!
+If you try to open the graphiql page or if you try to run any query/mutation to the `/graphql` endpoint you will receive an error.

 In the second part we will develop the frontend and we will create a new user in order to use the api again!